Guilford Courthouse National Military Park

 Realizing his potential weakness was in the militia, Greene interspersed the militia units with those of the regular army and set up three lines of increasing strength, one behind the other at a distance of a couple hundred yards, to meet the oncoming British.
 With his well-known contempt for the American militia, Cornwallis did not hesitate to join battle with Greene despite his lack of numbers.
 The Americans fought quite well, considering.
 Although there were instances of cowardice amongst the militia, the Americans exacting an excruciating toll on the British as they drove their way through the 1st and then 2nd lines of the colonials.
 The 3rd line was the strongest of Greene's lines and by all accounts should have easily held back the British charge.
 However, the militia units proved to be a weak link and, after a prolonged and bloody exchange, they fell back in retreat causing the whole American line to collapse.
 The battle was lost for the Americans.

 Despite his victory, General Cornwallis had reason for grave concern.
 Of his 1,900 troops who entered the battle fully 600 of his men now lay dead or wounded on the field of battle...over a quarter of his force!
 While Greene had also suffered heavy losses it did not constitute as large a percentage of his force and he had the luxury of rebuilding through volunteers.
 General Cornwallis had no such luxury.
 Deciding his army could not survive another such conflict, Cornwallis decided to head for the coast for rest and resupply.
 Eventually this plan would lead him to Yorktown, Virginia and inevitable defeat.
-Thus, in defeat, the Americans had begun a series of events that would lead to their ultimate victory.
+Thus, despite defeat, the Americans had set in motion a series of events that would lead to their ultimate victory.

 The following is a quick overview of the battlefield as it remains today.
 From its beginnings as a tourist trap of cluttered monuments, the park has evolved into a more accurate replica of the landscape as it was two hundred years ago.
 As with my other battlefield albums I have attempted to arrange the pictures chronologically rather than how they are ordered on the park service brochure.
 Enjoy!